DiamondLightSource/fa-archiver-py3/docs/fa-archiver.rst

 E
     Returns the configured event mask FA id or -1 if no event id configured.

+N
+    Returns the server name configured with the `-n` option on startup.

 I
     Returns a list of all currently connected clients, one client per line.